-Sustainable management of these herbivores will deliver public benefits and in the National Park there are nine collaborative groups set up to manage deer, but who also look to manage other herbivores when the need arises.
-A number of these public benefits are relevant to woodland creation and management: improvement in native woodland creation; identifying opportunities for woodland creation; and improvements in native woodland designated site condition.
-These public benefits for each group are balanced with differing management objectives for the members, such as conservation management, productive forestry, domestic stock management and commercial deer or goat stalking.
-The inclusion of forest managers and owners in these groups is key to holistic management in a specific area.
+Sustainable management of herbivores should be undertaken at a landscape scale to deliver public benefits, such as reducing the current herbivore impacts which are negatively affecting woodland and upland habitats.
+In the National Park, there are nine collaborative groups set up to manage deer, but who also look to manage other wild herbivores, such as feral goats, when the need arises.
+A number of these public benefits are relevant to woodland creation and management:

+- > improvement in native woodland condition, especially designated sites; and - > identifying opportunities for woodland creation.

+These public benefits for each group are balanced with differing management objectives for the members, such as conservation management, productive forestry, domestic stock management and commercial stalking.
+The inclusion of forest managers and owners in these groups is key to holistic herbivore management in a specific area.
+The effective management and husbandry of livestock, particularly sheep, is also important in managing woodland health and creation.

-Effective herbivore control can improve the condition of native woodland, aid the establishment of diverse conifer restocks and help mitigate the risk of vehicle collisions with deer.
-Therefore, herbivore control must be included in all management plans.
+Effective herbivore control and management will improve the condition of native woodland, aid the establishment of new woodland and replanting of productive conifer woodland, while also helping to mitigate the risk of vehicle collisions with wild deer.
+Therefore, herbivore control and management must be included in all management plans.
 Where woodland creation is undertaken there is a presumption that there will be a proportionate compensatory cull based on the landscape impact of the proposal.
 The requirement for a compensatory cull would also depend on the size of the scheme, current domestic and non-domestic herbivore densities, condition of habitat and adjacent land management objectives.